danieldmiller/WisconsinAutonomous.github.io/_posts/technical/2021-1-10-jupyter-hub.md

 To have JupyterHub run on startup, a system service used and run by [Systemd](https://man7.org/linux/man-pages/man1/systemd.1.html).
 The `.service` file is located at `/opt/jupyterhub/etc/systemd/jupyterhub.service`.
 There shouldn't be much to change here, but this basically just runs JupyterHub and loads in the config file we created.

 [Anaconda](https://docs.conda.io/en/latest/) was used for managing different Python environments.
-Anaconda is managed using modulefiles, of which we wrote a [readme about](/wa_wiki/technical/Modules.html).
+Anaconda is managed using modulefiles, of which we wrote a [post about](/posts/modules).
 The location of the `conda` environments deviates from the original guide because of the `modulefile` management system.
 A default `conda` environment was made with only a few packages.
 Since it is a global install, `pip install` or `conda install` isn't allowed.
 Instead, users should create their own conda environment to have custom installs.

 Furthermore, located within the `jupyterhub_config.py`, the `autonomous-sudo` user group has been configured as admins of the JupyterHub instance.